goruck/all/README.md

 The requirements and the analysis above drove a system architecture with the following components.

-* An Alexa Intent Schema / Utterance database developed using ASK
+* Alexa Skills developed using the Alexa Skills Kit
 * An AWS Lambda function in Node.js to handle the intent triggers from Alexa and send it back responses from the home device
 * A home device built on Raspberry PI running real-time Linux with a server application developed in C running in userspace
 * A hardware interface unit that handled the translation of the electrical signals between the Pi and the security system
-* The DSC Power832 security system connected via its Keybus interface to the Pi's GPIOs via the interface unit
+* The DSC Power832 security system connected via its Keybus interface to the Pi's GPIOs via the interface unit.

 Note that although the development of the architecture described above appears very waterfall-ish, the reality is that it took many iterations of architecture / design / test to arrive at the final system solution.

 # Design and Implementation of the Components

-## Alexa Intent Schema / Utterance database
+## Alexa Skills
+Creating Alexa Skills (which are essentially voice apps) is done by using the Alexa Skills Kit.
 An Amazon applications developer account is required to get access to the [Alexa Skills Kit (ASK)](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit), one can be created one at https://developer.amazon.com/appsandservices.
 There's a [getting started guide](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/getting-started-guide) on the ASK site on how to create a new skill.
 The skill developed to control the alarm panel, named *panel*, used the example skill *color* as a starting point.
 Amazon makes the creation of a skill relatively easy but careful thinking through the voice interaction is required.
 The *panel* skill uses a mental model of attaching a voice command to every button on the alarm's keypad and an extra command to give the status of the system.
 The alarm system status is the state of the lights on the keypad (e.g., armed, bypass, etc).
 Four-digit code input is also supported, which is useful for a PIN.
 The Amazon skill development tool takes you through the following steps in creating the skill:

 1. Skill Information - Invocation Name, Version, and Service Endpoint (the Lambda ARN in this project)
 2. Interaction Model - Intent Schema, Custom Slot Types, and Sample Utterances